JeffMcClintock/SE2JUCE/README.md

 Build and run the Standalone app.
 The Keyboard module now works in the JUCE plugin.
 <img src="Docs/Images/SE2JUCE_AddModule4.png"/>

+# Presets
+The plugin you build with SE2JUCE will save presets in xmlformat.
+Any preset the user saves will go to the folder:

+Windows: C:\ProgramData\\*YourVendorName*\\*YourPluginName*\USER Presets

+Mac: /Library/Application Support/*YourVendorName*/*YourPluginName*/USER Presets

+Your plugin can also include read-only factory presets.
+To include any factory preset into the plugin binary, add it to the folder Resources/presets

 # Further help and information